JorgenVatle/buefy-loading-tracker/README.md

     this.isLoading();
 ```

-Starting and stopping the loader for named loading states:
+Starting and stopping named loaders:
 ```ecmascript 6
     // Start loading
     this.startLoading('named-loader');